NCSUTAChatBot/llm-chatbot/README.md

 *   restructured backend into saas-backend along with model, repo, service and controller strcuture

 *   added support API endpoint for login and create user

+## Version Update 2024/6/05

+*  @author dinesh kannan

+*  Created Login and Signup pages and connected it to the database